WillerZ/neoPIxel/README.md

 * The Raspberry Pi SPI bus clock rate is slower than its nominal 7.8MHz, so the 8-bit signaling comes out roughly correct and the 10-bit signaling is too slow.

+# Counting the neopixels

+Each neopixel grabs the first 24 neopixel-bits (SPI-bytes) of the signal that it sees, emitting only a signal-low from its control-out pin during that time.
+After that it passes the signal through until it sees over 50µs of signal-low on its control-in pin, when it changes to the stored color and begins looking for the next signal block.

+So if we connect the control-out pin of the last neopixel in the chain to the MISO pin of the raspberry pi and do a synchronized read/write operation on the SPI bus, the number of leading zero bytes we get back is a measure of how many neopixel-bits were absorbed.
+If we then divide that by 24 we get the number of neopixels in the chain.

+I anticipate that this will be useful, for example to automatically generate demo modes that can scale an animation to the number of pixels available.